calyxium-lang/book/src/ch03-02-data-types.md

 ### Bool

 Short for boolean, this data type has 2 states `true` or `false`.
 Sort of like a yes or no.\
-By doing `!my_boolean` you can reverse a boolean.
+By doing `not my_boolean` you can reverse a boolean.
 These are used to control the flow of a program.
 The name comes from English mathematician [George Boole](https://en.wikipedia.org/wiki/George_Boole) who developed [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra).\
 These are the least memory intensive only taking a single bit of storage.